Predator fishing in the sea for Pollock in Scotland

 Some years ago in my teens, I discovered just how exciting saltwater fishing can be for big predators.
 I had fished for Pollock as a boy, but mainly catching small fish from the shore, I was always amazed how hard a scrap these fish gave, pound for pound, they give a damn good account of themselves.

 The fish averaged 5lb in weight and the biggest we had was a healthy 8 pounder.
 I lost two fish I estimated to be double figure and cursed not spending more time in the gym.
-We’ve not long returned from another trip to the North West and again the sport was fast and furious, the biggest fish of the trip was 6 pounds, no monsters this time, but spectacular weather.
+We’ve not long returned from another trip to the North West and again the sport was fast and furious, the biggest fish of the trip was 6 pounds, no monsters this time, but enjoying spectacular weather.

 So how do you fish for these superb predators?
 You can spin or fly fish for them.
 Let’s start with the fly.
 I’ve noticed that depending on the geography of the mark, the colour of fly varies.
-For example pale green and white sand eel patterns reap rewards in the South West and on the Berwickshire coast, however, the fish in the North West will not even look at these flies.
+For example pale green and white sand eel patterns reap rewards in the South West and on the Berwickshire coast, however, the fish in the North West will seldom look at these flies.
 Simple black or black and orange clouser patterns work very well here.
 The line you use depends on the mark, but you do need to get the fly to the right level, experiment and carry a wallet of sink tips.
-Use a stiff shock leader of about 6-8ft I use 40lb test and a loop knot to allow the fly to swim naturally.
+Use a stiff shock leader of about 6-8ft I use 35lb test and a loop knot to allow the fly to swim naturally.
 The best success is a varied speed retrieve and a rapid series of pulls followed by a long pause can be deadly.
 Watch this video to see why.